There is no more compromising with Democrats and you can compromise with the Taliban.

 You can't do that.

-That's this is the first of many here.
+This is the first of many here.

 We've got to start someplace.

-I agree, but you you yourself have said the reason you don't go to Washington very often is because there's a disease there, and you go there and you get out as quickly as possible.
+I agree, but you yourself have said the reason you don't go to Washington very often is because there's a disease there, and you go there and you get out as quickly as possible.

-My advice was heeded by the freshmen.
+My advice was heated by the freshmen almost universally.

-For time.
+Four time.

-One of the problems, 1994, one of the problems that exists today in the conservative movement is ego.
+One of the problems, 1994, one of the problems that exists today in the conservative movement is the ego.

 Everybody wants to be the leader.